 History shows us that religion fails in its mission.
 It does not bring about positive change in society.
 It does not present any practical tools to change consciousness.
 Its practices are predatory.
 Its underlying aim is to create and sustain cash flow.

 What we need are tools that help us make positive changes.
-Several ancient technologies have a positive effect on our instrument of perception.
+And we have several ancient technologies that have a positive effect on our instrument of perception.
 If something produces the desired result, it is valid.

 Effectiveness is the measure of truth only if we remove the bias of the cultural narrative.
 The processes of spiritual exploration can accomplish this goal.
 When we use techniques like comparative analysis, we identify the fundamental concepts of our beliefs.
 These are repeatable and measurable.
 They do not require belief in religious doctrine.
 So, everyone who can follow a process can use them.